Spring of Bosnia

-If the road takes you to the capital of Bosnia and Herzegovina, we highly recommend you to visit one of the most recognisable landmarks of our country – Spring of the Bosna River.
-Located on the outskirts of Sarajevo, alongside Ilidža, Spring of the Bosna River represents the true natural beauty of the region.
+If your journey takes you to the capital of Bosnia and Herzegovina, we warmly recommend visiting one of the most famous landmarks of our country – the Spring of Bosnia.
+Located on the outskirts of Sarajevo, near Ilidža, the Spring of Bosnia represents a true natural beauty of the region.

-The area of the Spring of the river Bosna consists of several small islands connected by bridges over numerous smaller streams.
+The area of the spring of the river Bosnia consists of several small islands connected by bridges over numerous smaller streams.

 View this post on Instagram